usefloww/floww/README.md

 ### Automatic Provider Detection

 Floww automatically detects which providers you're using in your code.
-When you run `floww dev` or `floww deploy`, you will be prompted to create those that don't exist yet
+When you run `npx floww dev` or `npx floww deploy`, you will be prompted to create those that don't exist yet

 ### Using Multiple Provider Instances